bookloversolmaz/C-sharp-fundamental/main/07_challenge_player_guesses.md

 This exercise is a little break from our game.
 You should work on it in a different project directory.
 To complete it, you'll have to:
 * Write NUnit tests.
 * Declare a class and its methods.
-* Use the generic type `ArrayList` with different type parameters.
+* Use the generic type `List` with different type parameters.

 ### Questions